itdelatrisu/triple-triad/README.md

 # Triple Triad
-Triple Triad is a card game from Final Fantasy VIII.
-This copy implements only the game itself, with all rule types and basic AI.
+Triple Triad is a card game from *Final Fantasy VIII*.
+This project implements only the game itself, with all rule types and basic AI.
 Settings can be modified in the generated `.triple-triad.cfg` file.

 For a list of rules and gameplay instructions,
 [read here](http://finalfantasy.wikia.com/wiki/Triple_Triad).